 We were elated when quarantine was over; when the front door opened and we could finally go outside.
 My son was jumping up and down with excitement!
 We didn’t realise quite how much it had affected him.

 If I had to do it again I would try harder to put a structure and routine into the day.
 I often hear the saying “kids crave routine”.
 This quarantine, and the recent closure of so many children’s facilities, have really shown the truth in this.
 I would definitely recommend having a daily schedule (which, yes, for us would include some screen time!) as a structure can give some form of normality and helps when planning activities for the weeks ahead.

 For now, that’s behind us and ultimately, we made it through!
 And with some pretty cool arts and crafts to show for it.

-Editor’s note: If you are returning to Hong Kong and need to self-quarantine in a hotel, take a look at our sister site, Sassy Hong Kong, for Where To Quarantine In Hong Kong: Hotels For Your Two-Week Stay.
+Editor’s note: If you are returning to Hong Kong and need to self-quarantine in a hotel, take a look at the Hong Kong Government’s list of designated hotels and choose the best option for you.

 For more information about returning to Hong Kong from overseas, check out The Government of Hong Kong Special Administrative Region’s Quarantine for Inbound Travellers – Frequently Asked Questions.